-- 1. Run the system in Manual Mode with a Test Speed or Diagnostics > Tests > Calibrate PWM Limits. - 2.
+- 1. Inspect & clean pump inlet strainer.
+Strange flow rate fluctuations are very often due to an obstruction to the pump inlet.
+Inspect plumbing from tank to pump. - OR - 1.
+Go to Diagnostics > Tests > Calibrate PWM Limits Test, to run the system in Manual Mode. - 2.
 Turn the system on.
-Watch the flow in GPM.
+Watch the flow in GPM and PSI.
 Does the system run steady in Manual Mode? - Is the flow steady within a very small range?
 For example, a fluctuation from 12.3 to 12.6 GPM would be considered normal.
-A fluctuation from 10-14 GPM is a problem.
-If only a small normal fluctuation is seen in section test, skip steps 4-8 and proceed to "Application Rate Fluctuates in Field ......." below. - 4.
+A fluctuation from 11-14 GPM is a problem.
+If only a small normal fluctuation is seen in section test, skip steps 4-8 and proceed to "Application Rate Fluctuates in Field" below. - 4.
 If there is a large fluctuation, observe the system flow.
 Is the discharge a steady stream; are the flow indicator balls floating steady? - 5.
 If visually the flow is steady, but the display reports a fluctuation in GPM, inspect the flowmeter.
 See section B of manual for flowmeter information.
 Check connections between tank and pump.
 A loose connection may not show up as a leak, but it can be a place where air can be sucked in.
 Air in the system will cause erratic flowmeter operation.
 Sometimes, the inside of the flowmeter may need to be cleaned with a soft brush and soapy water. - 6.
 If visually the flow is unsteady, the flowmeter is working correctly reporting a flow problem.
 Is the pump turning steady or surging? - 7.
 If the pump is turning steady, the hydraulic circuit is functioning correctly.
 Look for any type of obstruction in the pump inlet.
 Clean the strainer.
 If continually plugging the strainer investigate fertilizer quality and necessary strainer size. - 8.
 If the pump speed is surging when running in Manual mode, there is a hydraulic problem.

-Application Rate fluctuates in field, but flow in manual (Calibrate PWM Limits) mode is stable.
+Application Rate fluctuates in field, but flow in Calibrate PWM Limits Test mode is stable.